0-robinson-1/0-robinson-1.github.io/docs/README-blockchain-app-v2.md

 |RobinSon Coin|RS|6hZvLyLLS3JgjxoPfEfrSJv5q1MPxQE5RExzMoLhURYX|888888|SPL|

 I will use one of these coins to power my blockchain-app and have it be the coin that can get transferred in the wallets of my blockchain-app!

+## 3. App Architecture

+New wallets come with 10 robinson coins and 1 testnet Sol.
+Robinson coins are the currency in the blockchain-app and testnet Sol is there to pay for the transaction fees for sending 0R1 (robinson).

+## 3.1
+## 3.2

 ## Braindump
 -Work on branch "blockchain-app-v2"